 Massage therapy is an ancient form of healing, used for thousands of years.

-Holistic massage benefits the mind, body and spirit.
-Massage relaxes taut muscles, aids lymphatic drainage, releases toxins and benefits the "whole" in many other positive ways.
+Holistic Massage benefits the mind, body and spirit.
+Massage relaxes taut muscles, aids lymphatic drainage, releases toxins and helps the "whole" in many other positive ways.

 Daily life impacts on our body in many ways.
-Although we can easily become tired, stressed, anxious and exhausted we seldom create the space to explore the therapeutic form of beneficial relaxation.
+Although we can quickly become tired, stressed, anxious and exhausted, we seldom create the space to explore the therapeutic form of beneficial relaxation.

-Holistic massage can create instant improvement in the quality of sleep and concentration, improve circulation and waste removal and encourage deeper, more relaxed breathing, and is an accessible treatment for all ages.
+Holistic Massage can create instant improvement in the quality of sleep and concentration, improve circulation and waste removal and encourage deeper, more relaxed breathing, and is free treatment for all ages.

 Body massage helps release stress and tension in our bodies by increasing oxygen flow and blood circulation in the body.
-Excessive unresolved tension and stress in our daily lives could cause continuous muscular tension.
-This type of mental tension or stress diminishes the flow of oxygen and blood to the muscles and organs causing pains and aches, feelings of fatigue, symptomatic heaviness, tightness of muscles and stiffness.
+Excessive unresolved anxiety and stress in our daily lives could cause continuous muscular tension.
+This type of mental tension or stress diminishes the flow of oxygen and blood to the muscles and organs, causing pains and aches, feelings of fatigue, symptomatic heaviness, tightness of muscles and stiffness.
 This can even increase the chance of strains and injuries.
-Tension creates a tendency for a build up of toxins in the body, and reduces the flow of the more subtle energy or life force (Prana or Chi).
+Tension creates a tendency for a build-up of toxins in the body and reduces the flow of the more subtle energy or life force (Prana or Chi).
 Muscular stress also deforms the skeletal anatomy, which further compounds present problems and develops new ones.

-Psychological: • Relaxing or invigorating for mind and body – depending on client’s need (determine this at consultation) • Can help relieve symptoms of stress – restores the body to state of ‘rest and repose’ • Can help relieve depression • Stimulation of endorphins (feel good hormones)
+Psychological: • Relaxing or invigorating for mind and body – depending on client's need (determine this at consultation) • Can help relieve symptoms of stress – restores the body to a state of 'rest and repose' • Can help relieve depression • Stimulation of endorphins (feel-good hormones)